 The IAB-node supports gNB-DU functionality, as defined in TS 38.401 [4], to terminate the NR access interface to UEs and next-hop IAB-nodes, and to terminate the F1 protocol to the gNB-CU functionality, as defined in TS 38.401 [4], on the IAB-donor.
 The gNB-DU functionality on the IAB-node is also referred to as IAB-DU.

-In addition to the gNB-DU functionality, the IAB-node also supports a subset of the UE functionality referred to as IAB-MT, which includes, e.g., physical layer, layer-2, RRC and NAS functionality to connect to the gNB-DU of another IAB-node or the IAB-donor, to connect to the gNB-CU on the IAB-donor, and to the core network.
+In addition to the gNB-DU functionality, the IAB-node also supports a subset of the UE functionality referred to as IAB-MT, which includes, e.g., physical layer, layer-2, RRC and NAS functionality to connect to the gNB-DU of next-hop IAB-node or the IAB-donor, to connect to the gNB-CU on the IAB-donor, and to the core network.

 The IAB-node can access the network using either SA-mode or EN-DC.
-In EN-DC, the IAB-node also connects via E-UTRA to a MeNB, and the IAB-donor terminates X2-C as SgNB (TS 37.340 [21]).
+In EN-DC, the IAB-node connects via E-UTRA to a MeNB, and the IAB-donor terminates X2-C as SgNB (TS 37.340 [21]).

 Figure 4.7.1-1: IAB architecture; a) IAB-node using SA mode with NGC; b) IAB-node using EN-DC

-All IAB-nodes that are connected to an IAB-donor via one or multiple hops form a directed acyclic graph (DAG) topology with the IAB-donor at its root (Fig. 4.7.1-2).
-In this DAG topology, the neighbour node on the IAB-DU’s interface is referred to as child node and the neighbour node on the IAB-MT’s interface is referred to as parent node.
-The direction toward the child node is further referred to as downstream while the direction toward the parent node is referred to as upstream.
+All IAB-nodes that are connected to an IAB-donor via one or multiple hops form a directed acyclic graph (DAG) topology with the IAB-donor as its root (Fig. 4.7.1-2).
+In this DAG topology, the next-hop neighbour node of the IAB-DU or the IAB-donor-DU is referred to as child node and the next-hop neighbour node of the IAB-MT is referred to as parent node.
+The direction toward the child node is referred to as downstream while the direction toward the parent node is referred to as upstream.
 The IAB-donor performs centralized resource, topology and route management for the IAB topology.

 Figure 4.7.1-2: Parent- and child-node relationship for IAB-node